 How to recover Excel data when the inbuilt features fail?

 While using the inbuilt Excel recovery features, one has to try many methods one after the other till the Excel data is recovered; the recovery can fail too.
-But in third-party tools like Kernel for Excel, the recovery procedure is very simple and straight forward.
+But in third-party Excel recovery software , the recovery procedure is very simple and straight forward.
 This tool recovers data from multiple XLS and XLSX files irrespective of the Excel version.
 So many Excel users prefer this tool over the inbuilt features.

 For more detail click here – http://www.free.repairexcel.net